Homemade Tomato Soup

 Instructions

 • Set a Dutch oven or large pot over medium heat.
 Add 2 tablespoons of butter and melt.
-Once melted add the onion.
+Once melted, add the onion.
 Cook for 5-6 minutes or until soft.
-Add the carrot and garlic, continue cooking for an additional minute.
+Add the carrot and garlic, and continue cooking for an additional minute.

-• Remove from the heat and stir in remaining butter and cream (if desired).
-Carefully pour into a high speed blender (or use an immersion blender).
+• Remove from the heat and stir in the remaining butter and cream (if desired).
+Carefully pour into a high-speed blender (or use an immersion blender).
 Blend soup until creamy and smooth.

 NOTES